freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

 **Engage**

-- Continuously interacting with adepters to sense if the current needs are met or if new ones arise.
+- Continuously interacting with adopters to sense if the current needs are met or if new ones arise.
 - Have the design system in the leadership conversion when new ideas are forming to drive the organization forward.

 **Evolve**

+- Ensure the system is still relevant to build new and better products.
+- Regularly incorporate new tooling and ways of doing ingrained into the processes.

 ---